 In this lesson, you'll learn five simple steps you should always follow to ensure that your worksheets are always well-planned, well-constructed, and beautifully formatted.

-Our third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
-We'll also spend some time working with the Quick Analysis and Flash Fill tools.
+The third lesson will teach you the tricks of the Excel masters: a wide variety of useful shortcuts guaranteed to save you time, energy, and frustration.
+You'll also spend some time working with the Quick Analysis and Flash Fill tools.
 By the time you finish this lesson, you'll really start to feel like an Excel pro.

 Do you know the difference between a relative reference, an absolute reference, a mixed reference, and a circular reference?
 You will after this lesson.
-Today, we focus on writing sophisticated formulas that can help ease us through some rather sticky scenarios.
+In this lesson, you'll learn to write sophisticated formulas that can help ease you through some rather sticky scenarios.

 With enough practice, most Excel users quickly become adept at organizing their worksheets across two dimensions: rows and columns.
 But only a select few will learn how to take their worksheets into the third dimension.
-Today, you'll join that exclusive group.
+In this lesson, you'll join that exclusive group.
 Prepare to have your socks knocked off as you gain hands-on experience in the construction of three-dimensional workbooks.

 No Excel course would be complete without a discussion of Excel's amazing data-crunching capabilities.
-Today, you'll not only learn how to build a table in Excel, you'll also learn how to subtotal, sort, and filter.
+In this lesson, you'll learn how to build a table in Excel as well as how to subtotal, sort, and filter.

-In this lesson, you will explore the exciting world of charts.
-You'll build your first graph today, and you'll learn how easy it is to adjust the chart type, labels, titles, colors, and many other aspects of your chart.
+In this lesson, you'll explore the exciting world of charts.
+You'll build your first graph and learn how easy it is to adjust the chart type, labels, titles, colors, and other aspects of your chart.

-Today, you'll dig deep into Excel's charting capabilities.
-You'll explore everything from bar charts and line charts to more prosaic graphs like the pie chart and 3-D charts.
+In this lesson, you'll dig deep into Excel's charting capabilities.
+You'll explore everything from bar charts and line charts to more prosaic graphs like the pie chart and 3D charts.
 You'll find out how to personalize your charts with photographs, text labels, and drawings.
 You'll also discover the best ways to format your chart for print or otherwise display the truly impressive charts that you'll be creating.

-Students often rank this lesson as one of their favorites.
-Today, you'll find out how to automate just about any task you find tedious or time-consuming.
+In this lesson, you'll find out how to automate just about any task you find tedious or time-consuming.
 You'll discover how to move your most frequently used commands from their present, obscure locations to a much more convenient place: the toolbar that's always perched at the very top of your screen.
 You'll also learn how you can use macros to reduce just about any complex task to a single keystroke.

-You'll be intrigued by our final lesson, in which you'll learn how to use Excel to aid you in decision making.
-We'll use a special function in Excel that allows it to make comparisons and use those comparisons as the basis for important decisions.
+You'll be intrigued by the final lesson, in which you'll learn how to use Excel to aid you in decision making.
+You'll use a special function in Excel that allows it to make comparisons and use those comparisons as the basis for important decisions.